 Financial Services maintains and updates the travel policy and the travel procedures and regulations based on CSU policy and procedures.

 The University has a negotiated contract with Enterprise.
 Renting vehicles from a non-contracted vendor is prohibited, unless vehicles are unavailable from a contracted vendor.

-Prior to reporting travel and requesting insurance, faculty members should first complete the Travel Expense Justification - International form.
+Prior to reporting travel and requesting insurance, faculty members should first complete a travel request within Concur.

 It is important that Sac State faculty and students traveling internationally on University business do so in a safe manner.
 One such safe practice is to report to the University when a faculty member plans to travel abroad, but it is also important that insurance is in place before making such a trip.

 All employees who travel internationally on CSU business are required to purchase insurance through the Foreign Travel Insurance Program (FTIP) via the California State University Risk Management Authority (CSURMA) and report planned trips as soon as practical.

 Approval for all international travel must be approved by the campus President.

 As per Chancellor's Office memorandom RM 2014-01, the campus President and their designee may now approve travel to designated "High Hazard Countries" or countries on the US State Department Travel Warning List for all faculty, staff, or students who travel on CSU business.